-Examples of commercial practices which are likely to be acceptable would include:
+Examples of commercial practices which are typically admissible would include:

-application-agnostic offers where an end-user gets uncapped access to the internet (and not just for certain applications) during a limited period of time, e.g. during night-time or at weekends (when the network is less busy);

-the ability for an end-user to access the ISP’s customer services when their data cap is reached in order to purchase access to additional data.
+application-agnostic offers where data consumption during a certain time period (e.g. during the weekend or off-peak times or a given number of hours per month) is not counted against the general data cap in place on the IAS tariff since all traffic is treated equally and no specific application or category of specific application is treated favourably;

+offers based on different IAS tariffs with different application-agnostic QoS levels (for parameters such as speed, latency, jitter and packet loss), volumes, contractual length, bundles and with or without subsidised equipment since within one tariff all traffic is treated equally;

+application-agnostic tariff plans for a broad public (e.g. all consumers) or a targeted group (e.g. special tariffs for younger people, school children, students, seniors or low-income citizens);

+offers where the speed is throttled for all traffic after the data volume has been used up instead of blocking all traffic; a sufficient speed could still allow accessing the internet in an application-agnostic manner, this would also allow access to provider’s online self-service portal or of the application allowing end-users to purchase additional data volume.

-;An ISP may bundle the provision of the IAS with an application.
-For instance, a mobile operator may offer free subscription to a music streaming application for a period of time to all new subscribers (as opposed to commercial practices such as zero-rating, which is explained in paragraphs 40-43).
+An ISP may bundle the provision of the IAS with an application.
+For instance, a mobile operator may offer free subscription to a music streaming application for a period of time to all new subscribers.
 Where the traffic associated with this application is not subject to any preferential traffic management practice, and is not priced differently than the transmission of the rest of the traffic, such commercial practices are deemed not to limit the exercise of the end-users’ rights granted under Article 3(1).

+When assessing agreements or commercial practices, NRAs should also take Article 3(3) into account.
+In particular, Article 3(3), first subparagraph mandates that ISPs must treat all traffic equally (see paragraph 49).
+This is in line with the common rules to safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users’ rights as expressed in Article 1(1).

-When assessing agreements or commercial practices, NRAs should also take Article 3(3) into account given that, typically, infringements of Article 3(3) (e.g. technical practices, such as blocking access to applications or types of applications) will also limit the exercise of end-users’ rights, and constitute an infringement of Articles 3(2) and 3(1).
-Neither the rights as set out in Article 3(1) nor the requirements of Article 3(3) can be waived by an agreement or commercial practice otherwise authorised under Article 3(2) This holds in particular because the principle of equal and non-discriminatory treatment as expressed in Article 1(1) applies to all traffic, when providing internet access services, and therefore also to traffic which is transmitted when the ISP carries out their obligations under an agreement or implements a commercial practice.
+37a.
+Typically, infringements of Article 3(3) (e.g. technical practices, such as blocking access to applications or types of applications) will also limit the exercise of end-users’ rights, and constitute an infringement of Articles 3(2) and 3(1).
+Neither the rights as set out in Article 3(1) nor the requirements of Article 3(3) can be waived by an agreement or commercial practice otherwise authorised under Article 3(2) .
+This holds in particular because the principle of equal and non-discriminatory treatment as expressed in Article 1(1) applies to all traffic, when providing internet access services, and therefore also to traffic which is transmitted when the ISP carries out their obligations under an agreement or implements a commercial practice.
 Details about this assessment can be found in paragraphs 49-93.
-See also the assessment methodology for zero-rating and similar offers set out in the Annex.

 If an ISP contractually (as opposed to technically) banned the use of specific content, or one or more applications/services or categories thereof (for example, banning the use of VoIP) this would limit the exercise of the end-user rights set out in Article 3(1).
 This would be considered to be an offer of a sub-internet service (see paragraph 17).

-However, some commercial conditions or practices, most obviously those involving price differentiation applied to categories of applications, are more likely to influence end-users’ exercise of the rights defined in Article 3(1) without necessarily limiting it.
+(deleted)

-Guidance on assessment of zero-rating and similar offers
+Guidance on assessment of differentiated pricing practices